Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

 Step-by-step walk-through
 *************************

-In this section, we explain each part of this code in detail.
+In this section, we explain each part of the code in detail.

 ----